 Online classes are available at Lanier Technical College for Adult Education in combination with attending classes.
 These classes are called hybrid classes.

 Do you have materials I can check out to take home in order to study on my own?

 The amount of materials available for check out varies from center to center.
 Please check with the instructor for availability.
 Generally, there are limited supplies for taking home.
 You may ask your instructor for the titles of items that may be purchased from local stores.
 All centers are able to provide online instruction from any computer connected to the Internet.

 Do I have to register for classes, or can I just sign up to take the GED® Test?

 All centers at Lanier Technical College strongly recommend a registration or orientation to the Adult Education Program.
-It is best to call ahead and make an appointment.
-In the busier centers, pre-arranged appointments are crucial.
+However, you can go to ged.com to schedule and pay for a GED test.

 How long will it take to get my GED® test results?

-In most cases, scores will be available in 24 – 48 hours.
+In most cases, scores will be available in just a few minutes, although it may take 24 – 48 hours.
 All scores can be seen on your account on www.ged.com.
 Your official scores and your Diploma will arrive by mail in about 4 to 5 weeks.

 What forms of identification are acceptable to register for the GED® test?